 What is your job like?
 Are soft skills important?

 Viktoria: I’m learning new technologies and implementing tech solutions to make people’s lives easier.
 The very first client I worked for was Nova Ukraine – one of the biggest Ukraine-focused nonprofits in the US – helping automate their fundraising and issuing grants processes.
 We imported all donors’ information into Salesforce and integrated different systems such as crowdfunding platforms.
 Honestly, I wouldn’t believe that an 18-year-old girl could do such a meaningful project using beginner skills in software development!

 What is it like working in the Salesforce Ecosystem?

 Serhii: Salesforce is ideal for people who enjoy tackling tricky tasks.
 It’s a big world with many connected dots so there’s always something to learn, whether you want to focus on business operations, coding, culture, or anything else.

 Viktoria: It’s like being part of a professional team, with ongoing development and engaging projects.
 If you like learning new technologies and want to improve business processes, it’s for you.
-It’s also for people who are ambitious and cheerful - because those are the type of people you’ll work with in the Salesforce Ohana.
+It’s also for people who are ambitious and cheerful – because those are the type of people you’ll work with within the Salesforce Ohana.

 Visit Noltic’s website or contact the Talent Ecosystem Team to find out more about workforce development partnerships.

 The Salesforce Talent Ecosystem team collaborates with workforce development partners to change people’s lives and give them rewarding careers in the IT sector.
-If you would like to know more about our initiatives, whether you are an interested student or our new potential partner, feel free to visit our our website or join LinkedIn group and get in touch with us.
+If you would like to know more about our initiatives, whether you are an interested student or our new potential partner, feel free to visit our website or join LinkedIn group and get in touch with us.